 To prepare multiple tracks for recording you could repeat all of the necessary steps as many times as you require tracks, but that might be tedious - and besides, it's too easy to make a mistake when selecting your audio inputs.
 You could end up with one input being recorded more than once, and perhaps another input being accidentally missed out.
-This is something that, at one time or another, is likely to happen with most DAW software.
 To avoid this problem, you can follow this sequence:

 - Use the Insert, Multiple tracks command to insert as many tracks as you require.
 The Insert tracks dialog will be displayed.
-Select the number of tracks required and choose whether they are to be inserted After the last touched track or At end of project.
+Select the number of tracks required and choose to insert them After the last touched track or At end of project.
 Click on OK.
 Name your new tracks. - 2.
 Select all tracks to be recorded.
 After making your selection, click on the Record Arm button of any one of them to arm the entire selection. - 3.
-One method is to use the Routing Matrix.
-Press Alt R to display this.
+One method is to use the Routing Matrix (Alt R).
 In this example, four tracks are to be recorded at the same time.
 By default, all four tracks are at first assigned to the first input (above).
 If you were to record now, the same signal from the first input would be recorded four times!
-(Notice also that by default, input 1 is also assigned to track 5 the FX bus but as this is not armed nothing will be recorded there.) - 4.
-Click in the appropriate cells in the Routing Matrix to assign each track an input.
+(Notice that by default, input 1 is also assigned to track 5 the FX bus but as this is not armed nothing will be recorded there.)

+- 4. Click in the appropriate cells in the Routing Matrix to assign each track to a different input (see below).
 The example shown uses audio inputs Input 1 is to go to Track 1, Input 2 to Track 2 and so on.
-MIDI inputs may also be selected - these are listed below the audio inputs.
-You can also right click over any red cell to access the Record Input menu should you wish to do so.

-5. Monitor the strength of the signals and record as before.
+MIDI inputs may also be selected these are listed below the audio inputs.
+You can also right click over any red cell to access the Record Input menu should you wish to do so. - 5.
+Monitor the strength of the signals and record as before.